What are the key drivers of business intelligence and why is it becoming such a focal point for organizations looking to transform digitally?

 It’s for this reason that cloud-based platforms from large providers—particularly Microsoft Azure, Amazon Web Services, and Google Cloud—have seen large amounts of buy-in from smaller businesses that need the analytics capabilities but cannot invest in an onsite data center.

-The scalability of platforms like these provide SMBs with a genuinely flexible option for adopting advanced BI and analytics in their organizations.
+The scalability of platforms like these provides SMBs with a genuinely flexible option for adopting advanced BI and analytics in their organizations.

 Business intelligence is a significant and disruptive part of the business tech landscape today.

 By leveraging data and information effectively, companies can substantially improve their operational capabilities, and become more data-driven, and more competitive as a result.